-At the time any case is filed and assigned to a district judge in the Eastern Division, the name of a magistrate judge shall also be assigned in accordance with the procedures adopted pursuant to LR 40.2(a) when applicable.
+At the time any case is filed and assigned to a district judge, the name of a magistrate judge shall also be assigned in accordance with the procedures adopted pursuant to LR 40.2(a) when applicable.
 The magistrate judge so assigned shall be the designated magistrate judge for that case.
 Whenever a new case is assigned to a district judge directly and not by lot pursuant to LR 40.3(b), the designated magistrate judge for the case originally assigned by lot will be the designated magistrate judge for the later filed case.

 Any judge wishing to refer a matter in a civil case pending on that judge’s calendar to a magistrate judge may do so following procedures approved by the Executive Committee.